The content of this web page is excerpts of the published printed book in Bulgaria

-Mark 4: We have limitations beyond our control, which we can hardly be aware.
+Mark 4: We have limitations that are beyond our control, which we can hardly be aware of.
 In this sense, the “Theorems of Incompleteness”, published by Kurt Gödel in 1931, actually define the “border of the mathematical and the human logic”.
 The “Theorems of Incompleteness” also refers to physics because they can reveal the shortcomings of some explanations of the physical reality through the mathematical logic.

 Gödel’s second incompleteness theorem states that for any consistent system F, the consistency of F cannot be proved in F itself.
-The reader saw that the chapter 11, which concerned the “measurement reasons” for the delusion about the constancy of the speed of light in vacuum, and the paramount importance of our primary physical constants (the units of measurement) – is actually a demonstration of the second incompleteness theorem in the field of physics.
+The reader saw that the chapter 11 of the book, which concerned the “measurement reasons” for the delusion about the constancy of the speed of light in vacuum, and the paramount importance of our primary physical constants (the units of measurement) – that this is actually a demonstration of the second incompleteness theorem in the field of physics.

-Mаrk 5: Kurt Gödel demonstrated the “Theorems of Incompleteness” by using the trick called “liar paradox”.
-The essence of the “liar paradox” is that the truth-value of a statement cannot be evaluated by reference to the truth-value of the statement itself.
+Mark 5: Kurt Gödel demonstrated the “Theorems of Incompleteness” by using the trick called “liar paradox”.
+The essence of the “liar paradox” is that the “truth” value of a statement cannot be evaluated by reference to a previously accepted value of the statement itself (self-referring).
 So far, the famous experiments related to the behavior and measurement of the speed of light in our time-spatial domain “near the surface of the Earth” have been explained by the modern physics (above all), using this “trick”.
 In the book, this trick is named “logical circular reference”.
 Using the “logical circular reference”, false explanations are named “scientific explanations”.
 Moreover, fabricated experiments using the “logical circular reference” were designed.
-Typically, the purpose of such experiments is to check the validity of erroneous hypotheses (such as the special theory of relativity), using the results of this theory.
+Typically, the purpose of such experiments is to check the validity of erroneous hypotheses (such as the special theory of relativity), using the results of this hypothesis/theory.
 Of course, the results of using the “liar paradox” are always with a “true” value.
-In this way, we can say that an exact mathematical proof cannot always correspond to the physical reality (to the truth about nature).
+In this way, we can say that an exact mathematical proof cannot always correspond to the physical reality (cannot correspond to the truth about nature).

 Actually, the most essential part of the scientific method is that the theory must meet the results of the experiments.
 However, the results of the experiments must be considered through the prism of the aforementioned marks.